hrvojej/audio_analysis/README.md

-# audio_analysis
+# Audio Analysis with Python
-Exploring audio analysis options
+Exploring audio analysis options with Python and Jupyter Notebooks